csinva/csinva.github.io/_notes/ai/classification.md

 - growing algorithm
   1. *information gain* - decrease in entropy
      - weight resulting branches by their probs
-     - bias towards attributes with many values
+     - biased towards attributes with many values
      - use *GainRatio* = Gain/SplitInformation
        - can incorporate *SplitInformation* - discourages selection of attributes with many uniformly distributed values
        - sometimes SplitInformation is very low (when almost all attributes are in one category)